jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ### Compile Formats

 On the left of the compiler window, you are asked to select a format, which is basically a style guide that governs how your manuscript is compiled.
-If you will be using the software Vellum to format your manuscript, select “Vellum Export.”
+If you will be using Vellum to format your manuscript, select “Vellum Export.”
 If you will be formatting in Atticus, select “Modern.”

 ### Section Layouts